 - 1. Control, alarm and safety systems are to be designed to avoid a single failure event leading to a potentially dangerous situation for human safety and/or the ship. - 2.
-Control, alarm and safety systems are to be designed based on the fail-safe principle. - 3.
-The parameters for the operation of air lubrication system are to be available at the local and remote stations and include, but not exhaustive, the following: - (1) Operation status of air compressors
+Control, alarm and safety systems are to be designed based on the fail-safe principle.

+3. The safety system for hull air lubrication system is to be designed independently as practicable.